 Research in Focus

 The dynamic interplay of digitalisation and artificial intelligence (AI) is on the verge to fundamentally reshape the workplace landscape.
 While consensus exists on this shift, the precise contours of this impending transformation remain unclear.
-How exactly will digital organising, digitalisation, and AI in the workplace change our working world?.
-In our research, explore and explain these phenomena, assess their impacts, as well as associated opportunities and risks for the future of work.
+How exactly will digital organising, digitalisation, and AI in the workplace change our working world?
+In our research, we explore and explain these phenomena, assess their impacts, as well as associated opportunities and risks for the future of work.

 Featured Research Projects

 The adoption of digital technologies enables a shift in how work is organised and experienced in the workplace.
 For instance, organisations deploy AI to perform tasks that were once considered the domain of humans.
 This also encompasses the responsibilities of knowledge workers such as data analysts, software developers, researchers, lawyers, architects, engineers, or medical professionals.e In this context, artificial intelligence is also used to augment tasks, fostering intricate collaboration between human counterparts and AI systems.
 Concurrently, entrepreneurs are combining digital platforms, reputation systems and matching algorithms to organise online work effectively.
 This leads to the emergence of a global gig economy..
 This synergy of digital organising, automation, and AI technology yields unprecedented efficiencies and transformative outcomes in the workplace.